Tellusant/docs/articles-posts/palmer-penguins.md

 > - *trust calibration (“when can I rely on it?”)*
 >
 > *These are slow-moving psychological transitions, even in high-talent organizations.
-Human limits don’t slow the start, they slow the finish*
+Human limits don’t slow the start, they slow the finish.*

 ---